3rfm-its-davis/covid-19-ldt/presentation/presentation.md

 - Online survey in Qualtrics.com (open May-July 2020)
 - Total sample size of 10,958 (as of July 7th, in the US and Canada)
 - More information on postcovid19mobility.ucdavis.edu
-- Multinomial-logit model with dataset O
+- Multinomial-logit model with _active workers in dataset O_

 ![100%](./us.png)